BELKHIR/shinyvcfanalyser/README.md

  `cd shinyvcfanalyser`

-## If docker is not installed check how to do here :
+## If docker is not installed check howto do here :
   https://docs.docker.com/engine/install/

 ## Build the Docker image (to be done only once)